 The purpose of this study is to (1) identify addiction symptoms that are uniquely associated with mobile phone use among adolescents in Hong Kong; (2) examine how demographics and psychological attributes (such as leisure boredom, sensation seeking, and self-esteem) of individuals are related to the addiction symptoms; and (3) explore how these attributes, mobile phone addiction symptoms, and social capital can predict improper use of the mobile phone.
 Data were gathered from a probability sample of 402 teenagers and young adult aged 14-20 in Hong Kong.
 Exploratory factor analysis identified four addiction symptoms: 'losing control and receiving complaints,' 'anxiety and craving,' 'withdrawal/escape,' and 'productivity loss.'
 Results show that the higher one scored on leisure boredom and sensation seeking, the higher the likelihood one was addicted.
-Conversely, subjects who scored high on self-esteem but high on sensation seeking reported the most improper use of the mobile phone (especially in snapping pictures stealthily when nobody notices).
+Conversely, subjects who scored high on self-esteem demonstrated less of such tendency.
+As hypothesized, subjects who scored low on self-esteem but high on sensation seeking reported nobody notices).